PreciselyData/Private-Spatial-APIs/docs/guides/gke/QuickStartGKE.md

 git clone https://github.com/PreciselyData/cloudnative-spatial-analytics-helm
 ```

-## Step 2: Create K8s Cluster (EKS)
+## Step 2: Create K8s Cluster (GKE)

 Also see Google Cloud Document https://cloud.google.com/kubernetes-engine?hl=en

-Note: a GKE Autopilot cluster is used in this doc.
+> NOTE: a GKE Autopilot cluster is used in this doc.
 A Standard mode cluster can also be used but it has extra steps required that are not covered here.

 ### Create GKE cluster